hito16/ffmpeg-wiiu/examples/9-sdlffmpeg-ref/README.md

 This may be the last example I publish.
 Productivity is MUCH improved, but now I need to learn more about the 3rd Party apis.
 ATM, when time allows,
-I'm just playing with 3rd party APIs, learning through public cookbooks and example boiler plate code.
+I'm just playing with 3rd party APIs, learning by trying public cookbooks and boiler plate examples code...
+All compiled and running on the Mac.

-At this point, these examples only compile and run on MacOS, but they should be able to run if I take away their main() call them from the "generic" SDL WiiU app stub.
+At this point, these examples only compile and run on MacOS, but they should be able to run on the WiiU.
+I just need to rename their main() to something_main(), then call something_main() from the "generic" sdlmain.c WiiU app stub.
-They either print status to the rsyslogd server and exit, or they Draw something.

 A real testiment to all those who worked on devkitpro, WUT, SDL ports, Aroma, and everything that lowered the barrier to entry.

 ## TODO